adhielesmana/RadiusManager/DEPLOYMENT-MODES.md

 **Q: Can I add more apps later in Host Nginx mode?**
 A: Yes!
 That's the main advantage.
 Just deploy new apps on different ports (5001, 5002...) and create new nginx site configs.

+**Q: Is certbot required for Host Nginx mode?**
+A: Yes, certbot is required for SSL certificate management in Host Nginx mode.
+It will be **automatically installed** when needed during deployment setup.
+If you need to install it manually: `sudo ./install-certbot.sh`

 ---